nguyenngocbao/Taplink_FE_Menu/README.md

 +-- utils.tsx         # all utils
 ```

+## 📁 Folder and file naming convention
+Components are using `Camel Case`.
+The others are using `kebab-case`

-## 🌳 Git branch name convention
+## 🌳 Git branch naming convention

-### Feature:

-Create a new branch from the `develop` branch, branch name follows this pattern `feature/TaskNo_TaskName`.
+Feature: Create a new branch from the `develop` branch, branch name follows this pattern `feature/TaskNo_TaskName`.
 Ex: `feature/PRO-10_Login`

-### Bug:

-Should confirm where should branch checkout from.
+Bug: Should confirm where should branch checkout from.
 Branch name follows pattern `fix/TaskNo_TaskName`.
 Ex: `fix/PRO-10_Login`

-### Production bug:

-Should confirm where should branch checkout from.
+Production bug: Should confirm where should branch checkout from.
 Branch name follows patterns `hotfix/TaskNo_TaskName`.
 Ex: `hotfix/PRO-10_Login`